the-valluvarsploit/ReconBeast/README.md

 # ReconBeast
-ReconBeast is a python wrapper around subdomain enumeration tools.
+ReconBeast is a subdomain enumeration tool.
+This tool is a wrapper around popular subdomain enumeration tools.

 ## Features
 Subdomain Enumeration
 Subdomain Probing
-Store results in a Database
+Store results in a Database file
-Logs
+Store logs in a logs file

 ## Setup
 ```bash